"""A class for manipulating time series based on measurements at

 ):

-"""Averaging over regular intervals
+"""Averaging over regular intervals"""

 start, end, mask = self._check_boundaries(start, end)